axontrust/sonos-yamaha-monitor/README.md

 # sonos-yamaha-monitor

-*SONOS Yamaha Receiver Monitor* automatically turns on/off Yamaha Receiver(s) when SONOS Connect starts/stop playing.
+*SONOS Connect & Yamaha Receiver Monitor* automatically turns on/off Yamaha Receiver(s) when SONOS Connect starts/stop playing.

-In addition, it will set the proper INPUT, VOLUME level and SOUNDPRG (sound program).
-The application is already fully-functional and will support more then one SONOS Connect and Yamaha amplifier/receivers.
-That said, it is a work in progress and there are a few more non-critical things to do.
+It will set the proper INPUT, VOLUME level and SOUNDPRG (sound program).
+The application is fully-functional and, through configuration, will support one mor more SONOS Connect and Yamaha receiver relationships.
+It also provides volume safeguarding for when the receiver is used with other variable output devices (so you don't blow speakers when switching to a different INPUT), as well as the ability to not "take over" an input that is already in use (for example, with a Television or DVR INPUT).

+That said, it is a work in progress and there area few more non-critical things to do.

 ## Prerequisites